-3. The SMF exchanges N4 controls with the UPF for Group1 and Group2.
+4/4a.
+The SMF exchanges N4 controls with the UPF1/UPF2 for Group1 and Group2.

-4. The UPF setup the forwarding rules for Group1 and Group2.
+5/5a.
+UPF1/UPF2 setups the forwarding rules for Group1 and Group2.

-Editor's note: It is FFS how to set the forwarding rules, e.g. PDR/FAR to achieve the replication of one UL packet and distribution the copies to respective group.
+UPF1/UPF2 forwards the traffic from UE1 for Group1 and Group2 to UEs which belong to (Group1 and Group2) or to Group1 with QoS1.
+Then, UPF1/UPF2 forwards the traffic from UE1 for Group1 and Group2 to UEs which belong to Group2 but do not belong to Group1 with QoS2.

-5. The SMF sends PDU Session Establish Response for Group1 and Group2 to UE1.
+6. The SMF sends PDU Session establishment Response for Group1 and Group2 to UE1.
 The SMF sets QoS for the traffic for Group1 and Group2 to QoS1 if QoS1 has higher priority than QoS2.

-5a.
-UE2, which belongs to Group1, establishes PDU Session for Group1 with QoS1.
-This includes similar steps similar to steps 1 through 5.
+6a.
+UE2, which belongs to Group1, establishes PDU Session for Group1 with QoS1 with UPF1.
+This includes similar steps similar to steps 1 through 6.

-5b.
-UE3, which belongs to Group2, establishes PDU Session for Group2 with QoS2.
-This includes similar steps similar to steps 1 through 5.
+6b.
+UE3, which belongs to Group2, establishes PDU Session for Group2 with QoS2 with UPF2.
+This includes similar steps similar to steps 1 through 6.

-6. UE1 sends traffic for Group1 and Group2 with QoS1 to the UPF.
+7. UE1 sends traffic for Group1 and Group2 with QoS1 to the UPF1.

-Editor's note: It is FFS whether any data sent to such a group (e.g. group 1) shall always be sent to the other group (e.g. group 2). if this is the case, it is questionable to create different groups for this purpose.
+NOTE: Only when UE1 wants to send same data to UEs of different groups, it adds both Group1 and Group2 in PDU Session request.
+Then, it sends data to UEs of both Group1 and Group2 via the PDU Session.
+If UE1 adds Group1 or Group2 only in a PDU Session request, it can send data to Group1 or Group2 only via the PDU Session.

-7. The UPF forwards the traffic from UE1 for Group1 and Group2 to UEs belongs to (Group1 and Group2) or to Group1.
+8. UPF1 forwards the traffic from UE1 for Group1 and Group2 to UEs which belong to (Group1 and Group2) or to Group1.

-8. The UPF sends traffic from UE1 for Group1 and Group2 to UE2 for Group1 with QoS1.
+9. UPF1 sends traffic from UE1 for Group1 and Group2 to UE2 for Group1 with QoS1.

+9a.
+UPF1 sends traffic from UE1 for Group1 and Group2 to UPF2 with QoS1.

-9. The UPF forwards the traffic from UE1 for Group1 and Group2 to UEs belongs to Group2 but not belongs to Group1.
+10. UPF2 forwards the traffic from UE1 for Group1 and Group2 to UEs which belong to Group2 but do not belong to Group1.

-10. The UPF sends traffic from UE1 for Group1 and Group2 to UE3 for Group2 with QoS2.
+11. UPF2 sends traffic from UE1 for Group1 and Group2 to UE3 for Group2 with QoS2.

+The AF can predefine GroupA which has sub-groups of Group1 and Group2.
+Figure 6.7.3.1-2 outlines the procedure for support of a PDU Session with GroupA including multiple sub-groups.

+Figure 6.7.3-2: Procedure for a PDU session with a predefined Group including multiple sub-groups